 Our focus is on democratizing AI.
 That means we’re working to make it easy for you to build and grow your own intelligence capabilities.
 At Microsoft, our goal is to ensure everyone can and should benefit from the promise of AI.

-As we celebrate Manufacturing Day 2017 on October 6, we take note that the AI opportunity is now—and its potential, catapulted by things like cloud and IoT—is transformative.
+As we celebrate Manufacturing Day, we take note that the AI opportunity is now—and its potential, catapulted by things like cloud and IoT—is transformative.

 The Industry 4.0 revolution that is happening in our industry is cumulative.
 One breakthrough drives the next, and these innovations continue to build on one another.
 It’s important to have a strong digital infrastructure and strategy in place so you are ready to capitalize on what’s coming next.